jackhhchan/fact-verification-system/README.md

   2. Sentence Selection (uses NER from SpaCy)
   3. Natural Language Inference (uses a fine-tuned BERT model trained on Tensorflow 2.0)

 Search returns relevant results from the Wikipedia dataset, then sentences are further filtered from having at least one shared Entity tag.
 These sentences are fed into a fine-tuned BERT classifier to output either a REFUTE or a SUPPORT label.
+Each component is managed using a microservices architecture with single client facing API Gateway.

 ### Key Technologies:
 Tensorflow 2.0, Elasticsearch 7.5.2, PostgreSQL 12, Docker, GCP App Engine, GCP Cloud Run, SpaCy.